 Continuous testing at scale

 Let’s step back and recall traditional testing again.
 Here, scaling means escalating infrastructure and hiring more people.
-On the other hand, autonomous testing for DevOps doesn’t need that overhead.
+On the other hand, AI testing for DevOps doesn’t need that overhead.
 OwlityAI and other similar tools continuously and in parallel execute tests in the cloud across browsers, devices, and environments.

 That means you can simulate peak traffic loads, validate performance during heavy usage, and test UI responsiveness across dozens of configs.
 And icing on the cake is that this approach scales the same way your team and app do.